damige/linux-nvme/README.md

 ### Known issues:
 In the latest patches the samsung SM951 (as used in the XPS 9350) has been disabled for NVME APST.
 This is due to some reported instability.
 I have not included the patch disabling this nvme drive, as i use it myself.
-Incase you want the full APST patch its listed as NVME-FULL.patch
+Incase you want the full APST patch its listed as APST-FULL.patch